How to Handle Toddler Temper Tantrums

 The Bottom Line

-Temper tantrums are a normal part of toddler development, typically occurring between 2 and 3 years old.
-Toddlers are unable to clearly verbalize their emotions at this stage of development; instead they may burst into a temper tantrum that may include crying, screaming, kicking, and sometimes breath-holding and fainting.
+Temper tantrums are a normal part of toddler development, typically occurring between 1 and 3 years old.
+Toddlers are unable to clearly verbalize their emotions at this stage of development; instead, they may burst into a temper tantrum that may include crying, screaming, kicking, and sometimes breath-holding and fainting.

-Your toddler’s temper tantrums can range in frequency and severity.
-After a while you may notice a pattern.
-For example, the tantrum may happen when your child doesn’t get a favorite toy or when tired from an eventful day.
+Your toddler’s tantrums can range in frequency and severity.
+After a while, you may notice a pattern.
+For example, a tantrum may happen when your child doesn’t get a favorite toy or when they’re tired from an eventful day.
 Or, the tantrums may happen at the same time every day, such as at bedtime or during a meal.
 Anticipating a tantrum can greatly help you prepare for one.

-If your toddler still has tantrums past the age of 4, it may be a good idea to consult their healthcare provider, especially if there are other disruptive and self-destructive behaviors.
-Children will outgrow temper tantrums eventually, but in the meantime, it’s best to be prepared with a plan of action for when one happens.
+If your toddler still has frequent tantrums past the age of 4, it may be a good idea to consult their healthcare provider, especially if there are other disruptive and self-destructive behaviors.
+Children will outgrow temper tantrums eventually, but in the meantime, be prepared with our list of tips provided in this article.

 Read more about Toddler